thelilfrog/cloudsave/README.md

 test:$2y$10$uULsuyROe3LVdTzFoBH7HO0zhvyKp6CX2FDNl7quXMFYqzitU0kc.
 ```

+To generate bcrypt password, I recommand [hash_utils](https://git.thelilfrog.com/thelilfrog/hash_utils), which is offline and secure

 The default path to this directory is `/var/lib/cloudsave`, this can be changed with the `-document-root` argument

 ### Client